roshansama/Facebook-Database-Replication/README.md

 # Facebook-Database-Replication
 This project involves designing and implementing an SQL-based replica of a Facebook database, aimed at simulating essential functionalities within a social media platform.
+The replication captures core data structures and relationships to mimic user profiles, friend connections, posts, likes, comments, and messaging.
+This replica can serve as a foundation for analyzing data relationships, creating queries for reporting, and implementing further analytical features on a social network database.